Gas Heater vs Electric Heater: Which is Right For You?

-By nature, gas heaters have a greater environmental impact than electric.
-However, electric takes longer to heat up your pool water and is less efficient in colder temperatures.
+By nature, gas heaters have a greater environmental impact than electric ones.
+However, electric heaters take longer to warm up your pool water and are less efficient in very cold temperatures.
 This is because they rely on outside heat to warm up the pool water.
 You can avoid these issues, however, by using a pool cover.
 The cover will help trap the heat in the water and thus make the process quicker.

 Additionally, to set up a natural gas pool heater, you will have to connect the unit to your gas line.
 Propane needs a propane tank to work.
 But electric requires certified technicians who can safely and properly install the equipment.